Looking for an easy yet delicious Rum Waffles with Banana Rum Syrup Recipe?

 Dash of cinnamon

-In a blender, combine the almond milk, coconut oil, vanilla, and rum/flax mixture.
+- In a blender, combine the almond milk, coconut oil, vanilla, and rum/flax mixture.
 Blend these items, and then add all of the dry ingredients to the blender.
-Once everything is mixed, you can easily pour the atter into the waffle iron.
+Once everything is mixed, you can easily pour the batter into the waffle iron.

-My waffle iron has a nifty feature that tells you when the waffle is done, so I don’t have the exact time.
+- My waffle iron has a nifty feature that tells you when the waffle is done, so I don’t have the exact time.
 I would estimate that the average waffle takes about 2-3 minutes to cook.
-This recipe yields about 14 four-inch waffles.
+This Rum Waffles with Banana Rum Syrup Recipe yields about 14 four-inch waffles.

-If you don’t want to eat all of the waffles right now, wrap them up in plastic wrap and keep them in the freezer for up to three months :-)
+- If you don’t want to eat all of the waffles right now, wrap them up in a plastic wrap and keep them in the freezer for up to three months 🙂